- How to Build success into your goals

 Recently, I’ve been giving talks incorporating Neuro-Linguistic Programming, especially around the idea of things that you’re moving towards & the things that you’re moving away from.

 Both “away from” and “towards” are motivational directions: If you DON’T want something in your life (i.e. away from), that’s a motivation for you to do something.
-And if you DO want something in your life (i.e. towards), that’s also a motivation for you to do something.
+And if you DO want something in your life (i.e. towards), that’s also a motivation for you to do something, this is not an easy thing to understand, we recommend reading the iNLP Center review to learn more about motivation.

 AWAY STATE: In an “away” state, the more that you say you don’t want something, the more that motivates you to move away from it.
 But, gradually, as you move further and further away, your fear/motivation drops as you hit this kind of more relaxed sort of state… “Phew, I’m far enough away from that to feel safe” and then the pressure eases off.
 As the pressure eases off you tend to slip slowly back towards the thing you were moving away from, until you get close enough that the fear/motivation kicks back in, in a self perpetuating cycle.
 Remember –